tonvanbart/spring-kafka/README.md

     curl -i -u user:s3cr3t localhost:8080/messages

+If you want to use [HTTPie](https://httpie.org/) you have to pass the `--stream` flag to see the streamed events:

+    http --auth user:s3cr3t --stream :8080/messages

-In both cases, the output should look something like this:
+In all cases, the output should look something like this:

     HTTP/1.1 200 OK
     transfer-encoding: chunked